yujunz/gitlab.com-runbooks/docs/waf/cloudflare-managing-traffic.md

 ```

  - The firewall issue ID should be used to link any relevant production incidents or other issues to it.
  - The RFC3339 date can be retrieved via the GNU date util `date --rfc-3339=seconds --utc`.
-The time does not have to be specified as UTC, but is preferred for human readability.
+It should be UTC.
  - The longevity of a rule is to be indicated by either `temporary` or `long-term`.
    - `temporary` rules are subject for processing by automation.
    - If required a different minimum validity can be set and a maximum time can be specified.